TeamLe-Shop/zordzman-plus-plus/README.md

 ==================
 ![](http://servers.tf:8080/buildStatus/icon?job=zordzman-plus-plus)

-The best game that ever existed.
-Period.
+The best game that ever existed, if it weren't for JavaCakess' cancerous changes.

 Zordzman-plus-plus (Zordzman++) will be a remake of the original Zordzman created by JavaCakess in, well, Java.